Oliver's Cornwall

 Launceston Castle

-One of the earliest Norman castles, the original timber structure was constructed for William the Conqueror’s brother Robert of Mortain.
+One of the earliest Norman castles, the original timber building was constructed for William the Conqueror’s brother Robert of Mortain.
 In the 13th century it was rebuilt in stone by Richard Earl of Cornwall, brother of Henry III.
-Unlike many castles, Launceston began to lose its importance early and ended as a prison – George Fox, the Cornish founder of the Quakers was imprisoned there in 1656.
+Unlike many castles, Launceston began to lose its importance early and ended as a prison – George Fox, founder of the Quakers, and with Cornish connections, was imprisoned there in 1655.
 Once the castle was of impressive size; now the only major structure standing is the round central keep, high on its motte.
 When you enter by the South Gate, you get some feeling for the original size of the castle and its once massive defences.
-From the keep parapet, the view of the town tells how it was once totally dominated by its castle, as was the approach to Cornwall.
+From the keep parapet, the view of the town tells how it was once totally dominated by its castle, as therefore was the approach to Cornwall.
 English Heritage has good explanatory displays.
 Car parking nearby.
-You can walk freely in the park but pay for the castle.
+You can walk freely in the park but pay for entry to the castle.

 The South Gatehouse